coderGtm/YantraLauncher-Yogdan/README.md

 # YantraLauncher-Yogdan
-This repository is for contributing code to be used in the Closed-Source Yantra Launcher for increasing Developement Speed, testing pre-release builds, and finding bugs faster. 🐛🚀
+This repository is for contributing code to be used in the Closed-Source Yantra Launcher for increasing Development Speed, testing pre-release builds, and finding bugs faster. 🐛🚀

 ## Why this name 🤔
 You Probably already know the reason behind the name of Yantra Launcher.
 Yeah right, **Yantra**_(yan·truh)_ means Device and so this Launcher is basically a minimal Launcher for your device. 📱